gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }
 ```

-ProcessElement is called once for every unique group in the `PCollection<CoGBK<string, Painting>`.
+`ProcessElement` is called once for every unique group in the `PCollection<CoGBK<string, Painting>`.
 The `key string` argument will be the key for that group, and a `values func(*Painting) bool` is used to iterate all values within the group.
-The contact, is `values` is passed a pointer to a `Painting` struct, and returns true as long as there are more paintings to process in the group.
-As soon as it returns false, the group has been processed fully.
-This iterator pattern is unique to the `CoGBK` and make it convient to apply a operation to every element.
+The contact, is `values` is passed a pointer to a `Painting` struct, which is poluated on each interaction.
+As long as there are more paintings to process in the group the values function returns true.
+Once it returns false, the group has been fully processed.
+This iterator pattern is unique to the `CoGBK` and makes it convient to apply an operation to every element in the group.

 In this case, for each Painting, extractHistogram is called with fetches a jpg of the artwork, and extract a histogram of colors.
 The histograms from each painting is combined, and finally one result is returned for that group.

 ## Data enrichment

-Reading the paintings from an external service (such as GCS) demonstrates a data enrichment step.
-This is where an external service is used to “enrich” the dataset the pipeline is process.
-You could imagine a user service be called when processing log entries, or a stock taking service when processing purchases.
+Reading the paintings from an external service (such as [GCS](https://cloud.google.com/storage/)) demonstrates a data enrichment step.
+This is where an external service is used to “enrich” the dataset the pipeline is processing.
+You could imagine a user service being called when processing log entries, or a product service when processing purchases.
 It should be noted, that any external action should be [idempotent](https://en.wikipedia.org/wiki/Idempotence).
-The pipeline may process the same element multiple times, if for example during processing the worker fails, the work is rescheduled on another worker and reprocessed.
+If a worker fails, it is possible the same element is retried, and thus processed multiple times.
+Dataflow keeps track of failures and ensures the final result only has each element processed once.

-When calling an external service, typically some kind of client is constructed to initiate the connection.
-In this pipeline we read the images from GCS, thus setting up GCS client is useful.
+When calling a remote service, some kind of client is needed to initiate the connection.
+In this pipeline we read the images from GCS, thus setting up GCS client at startup is useful.
 Since we are using a struct based DoFn, there are some additional methods that can be defined.

 ```go
 func (fn *extractHistogramFn) Setup(ctx context.Context) error {